shivanshdave/2020-432/covid19resources.md

     - [Shiny App exploring US COVID-19 Data](https://rdwinkelman.shinyapps.io/US_COVID_Explorer/)
     - [Exploring the Temporal Evolution of COVID-19 Caases in the US](https://rpubs.com/rdwinkelman/covid19_us_spread_gif)
 - Predictive Healthcare team at University of Pennsylvania's School of Medicine: [COVID-19 Hospital Impact Model for Epidemics](http://penn-chime.phl.io/)
+- Screencast by David Robinson on YouTube: [Cleaning and exploring the COVID-19 Open Research Dataset](https://www.youtube.com/watch?v=-5HYdBq_PTM)
+    > I (David) show how to open and explore the CORD-19 dataset of scientific publications related to COVID-19 (coronavirus).
+This includes parsing json files with jsonlite, rectangling the data with tidyr's hoist and unnest_wider, and doing named entity recognition by combining tidytext with the spacyr package and scispacy models.